Table of Contents

 Key Benefits of Smart Contracts

 Speed, Accuracy, and efficiency – Smart contracts are digital and highly depend on conditional preferences.
-Once the conditions are met, it automates the entire process and executes it immediately.
+Once the conditions are met, the entire process is automated and executed immediately.

-Autonomy and Savings – Smar contracts erase the risk of third-party and intermediaries manipulation, resulting in error-less agreement confirmation.
-This process saves both cost and time for the individuals precisely.
+Autonomy and Savings – Smart contracts erase the risk of third-party and intermediary manipulation, resulting in error-free agreement confirmation.
+This process saves both cost and time for the individuals.

-Trust and Transparency – Due to the non-involvement of brokers and intermediaries and encryption of records shared amongst participants, there’s no question over personal benefits information altercation.
+Trust and Transparency – Due to the non-involvement of brokers and intermediaries and encryption of records shared amongst participants, there’s no question about altering personal benefits information.

 Security – When it comes to data security, the blockchain system assures that all the data transaction records meet the highest encryption method, making it almost impossible to hack under any circumstances.

 In Blockchain, each document is connected to previous records on a distributed ledger.
-It means hackers will find it extremely difficult to alter any records, and if they come close, they need to modify the entire chain to make changes in a single code.
+This means hackers will find it extremely difficult to alter any records, and if they come close, they will need to modify the entire chain to make changes in a single code.

 Smart Contract Limitations

-Difficult to change the process – You will find difficulties in changing the smart contracts process.
-It’s nearly impossible as a single error in the coding will take enormous time and effort and cost you a hunk to resume the correctness.
+Difficulty changing the process – You will find difficulties changing the smart contracts process.
+It’s nearly impossible, as a single error in the coding will take enormous time and effort and cost you a fortune to correct.

-Loopholes – As per the good faith concept, parties or groups involved in the contract will have to deal fairly but won’t benefit much.
-Meanwhile, it isn’t easy to match the term according to the agreement.
+Loopholes – As per the good faith concept, parties or groups involved in the contract must deal fairly, but won’t benefit much.
+Meanwhile, matching the term according to the agreement isn’t easy.

 Third-Party – The third-party involvement doesn’t entirely vanish as it assumes different roles from those involved in traditional contracts.
-For instance, you don’t need lawyers’ help to prepare individual contracts, whereas developers can do it through smart coding.
+For instance, you don’t need a lawyer’s help to prepare individual contracts, whereas developers can do it through smart coding.

-Indefinite Terms – Contracts used terms are difficult to handle and understand.
+Indefinite Terms – Contract terms used are difficult to handle and understand.
 That’s why smart contracts avoid vague terms.

 This is some essential information about Smart Contracts that we would like to share with you.
-Blockchain is indeed an exciting segment to learn and explore as it is a futuristic approach and has been used continuously in different technology categories in recent times.
+Blockchain is indeed an exciting segment to learn and explore, as it is a futuristic approach.
+It has been used continuously in different technology categories in recent times.

-To know more about Smart Contracts and its related topics, visit us at Metizsoft.
+To know more about Smart Contracts and their related topics, visit us at Metizsoft.

 AboutChetan Sheladiya